dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 ## Covenant

-This is the most important part of the system in setting us apart from IPFS.
+This is the most important part of the system offering enhancement over IPFS.
 This model is how we go from content addressable storage to content addressable execution.
 Covenants are how programmable behaviour is introduced to IPFS, approaching IPEX - the InterPlanetaryExecutable™.

 The Covenant system uses a PulseChain to represent an executable code package, using the chain data structure to capture revisions of the software.
 This PulseChain may have children to represent subpackages, and may include forks, representing different flavours of release such as beta, dev, and prod.
 A Covenant represents the executable piece of language specific code and its provenance.
-By way of parents running `repo` Covenants, the PulseChain may include hash links to the git repos that the code was generated from, strengthening the link between running code and committed code.
+By way of parents running `repo` Covenants, the PulseChain may include hash links to the git repos that the code was generated from, strengthening the link between running code and source code.

 To determine what packages to load, we need to be told what chainId to look for, and then which specific Pulse in that PulseChain contains the version we will be running.
 This determination requires a Covenant Resolution Strategy.
 In development mode, we override this strategy with developer supplied functions at runtime, to allow rapid feedback.

 To be a valid Pulse that we can load code from, we need some minimum information in the state, described in the example below.
-System covenants are loaded from the chain that they publish from, the same as user supplied covenants, except we shortcut the lookup and load process, and we also skip containment for them by default, instead of requiring config options to skip containment for vendor supplied covenants.
+System covenants are loaded the same as user supplied covenants - from the chain that they publish to - except we shortcut the lookup and load process, and we also skip containment for them by default.
+Developers can skip containment for their covenants, but this needs to be configured in Engines they control.

 By way of example, the format of the state within the Covenant is: